 Site reinforcement surveys

 Site surveys are undertaken by our trained and experienced GPR surveyors.
-Depending on survey requirements and access, scanning is undertaken either on a regular orthogonal grid or using standalone scans as required.
-Typically the collected site data is analysed off-site, meaning that the site data collection is quick and efficient.
+Depending on survey requirements and access, scanning is undertaken on a regular orthogonal grid or standalone scans as required.
+Typically, the collected site data is analysed off-site, meaning that the site data collection is quick and efficient.

 A GSSI SIR 3000/4000 GPR control unit is generally used with a high-frequency antenna (typically in the range 2600 MHz to 1600 MHz).
 The 2.0 GHz Palm antenna is very compact and particularly useful for scanning small areas where access is restricted.